Scraller/Scraller/README.md

 ### Hi there 👋

-🔭 I’m currently working on Leetcode problems
+🔭 I’m currently working on Leetcode problems (Python3)
-🌱 I’m currently learning Python3